SpaceVolcanoes/receipt-analysis-wiki/content/page/technical.md

 Our backend service is providing a variety of endpoints for managing customer receipts and purchase entries connected to them.
 It is also responsible for data validation and processing before saving it to persistent storage with [JPA](https://spring.io/projects/spring-data-jpa).
-Receipt images are stored on AWS S3 _*(not yet implemented)_.
 Service is built using [Spring Boot](https://spring.io/projects/spring-boot) framework and running on Java 11, published internally on port `8080`.
 Container is running on image [receiptanalysis/backend](https://hub.docker.com/repository/docker/receiptanalysis/backend) with `openjdk:11-jre-slim` as the base image.